danyvarghese/PyGol/README.md

 **PyGol** is a Python library that can be used in Python programs (e.g., Jupyter Notebooks).
 It can also connect with **SWI-Prolog** via **Janus**.

 **PyGol** is free to use for non-commercial research and education.
-If you use PyGol for research, please cite the paper:
+If you use PyGol for research, please cite the paper: [Efficient Abductive Learning of Microbial Interactions using Meta Inverse Entailment](https://link.springer.com/chapter/10.1007/978-3-031-55630-2_10).
 ```cmd
 Dany Varghese, Didac Barroso-Bergada, David A. Bohan  and  Alireza Tamaddoni-Nezhad,
 Efficient Abductive Learning of Microbial Interactions using Meta Inverse Entailment,